-The West Sussex Cabinet (the 'Executive') has 8 members selected from the Conservative majority.
-The Cabinet proposes the key policy decisions of the Council, which are subject to agreement by the full County Council.
+The West Sussex Cabinet (the 'Executive') has nine members selected from the Conservative majority.
+The Cabinet proposes the key policy decisions of the County Council, which are subject to agreement by the full County Council.
 Each member is allocated a portfolio of work for which they take personal responsibility.
-Most decisions will be made by Cabinet Members individually.
+Most decisions will be made by cabinet members individually.

 - Leader of the County Council: Louise Goldsmith

 Four select committees have been set up to provide an independent check on the way the County Council provides its services.
 Members are drawn from all political parties.
 The Health and Adult Social Care Select Committee provides independent monitoring of health services activities in West Sussex.

 Many of the County Council's powers and duties are not 'executive' functions and so may not be carried out by the Cabinet or cabinet members.
 In order to undertake those powers and duties, the County Council has delegated them to non-executive statutory committees.
 The non-executive committees are:

 - Planning Committee